 While lighting may not seem like a game changer in the bedroom – especially when up against the instant effects of paint or wallpaper, bedding and the likes – for this room to be both functional and attractive, you need to consider and incorporate a mixture of different types of bedroom lighting.
 That way, whether you're winding down with a book in bed or getting dressed and ready for the day in the morning, your room's lighting can be tailored to meet your daily needs.

-So, we've rounded up unique lighting ideas for your bedroom, plus all the information that you need to know to help guide your lighting scheme in the right direction – from accenting with spotlights to choosing a lampshade – and explain how to combine them to achieve the perfect bedroom lighting design scheme, just keep scrolling or jump straight to the detail on planning bedroom lighting at the bottom of the page to get just the right mix in your room.
+So, we've rounded up our favourite, unique lighting ideas for your bedroom, plus all the information that you need to know about planning a bedroom lighting scheme from scratch.
+From accenting with bedroom spotlights to choosing a lampshade and combining them all perfectly to achieve the perfect bedroom lighting design scheme, just keep scrolling or jump straight to the detail on planning bedroom lighting to get the right mix in your room.

 For more bedroom ideas, go to our huge gallery.

 1. Swap bedside table lamps for bedside wall lights